Deaf culture in the United States: Language

 The history of Deaf Americans, for the most part, parallels that of American Sign Language (ASL).

 Although Deaf American identity is now strongly tied to the use of American Sign Language, its roots can be found in early deaf communities on the American East Coast, including those that communicated using Martha's Vineyard Sign Language.
 Martha's Vineyard Sign Language bloomed from necessity due to a high number of hereditary deaf Americans in the area.
 The language became so popular, even the hearing Vineyard workers adopted it.
 The Vineyard language contributed hundreds of signs to the modern ASL utilized today.

 An important event in the history of Deaf Americans was the introduction of the methodical sign system of the Abbé de l'Epée to deaf children at the American School for the Deaf in 1817 by Laurent Clerc, a French signer who accompanied Thomas Gallaudet to become the first teacher at the school.

 This tradition continued until 1880 when oralism (promoting speaking) began to replace manualism (promoting signing) as the dominant approach to deaf education, almost obliterating ASL and deaf culture in America.
 Oralism was the main philosophy in deaf education until 1965 when the linguist William Stokoe argued that ASL should be regarded as a full language with all of the expressive power of any oral language.
 This gradually led to an increase in the respectability and use of signing.

+Dialects among Deaf Americans

+There are various dialects of ASL being used in the Deaf community.
+These dialects typically vary dependent on the educational methodology used in each individual Deaf persons childhood, however, can vary dependent on other factors (such as having an intersectional Black Deaf identity).

+The Deaf subgroup that are native signers and went to Deaf schools all their life typically have a dialect that is independent from English.
+Deaf individuals who attended Deaf schools growing up often have a different signing style than mainstreamed Deaf individuals (Deaf people that attended schools along with hearing individuals with or without access to an interpreter).

+Mainstreamed Deaf individuals will sometimes use Pidgin Signed English (PSE) if their first language was English.
+These varieties of dialects are similar to accents in spoken language.

+Black Deaf Americans will often use Black American Sign Language (BASL).
+This separate dialect developed due to segregationist policies which limited communication between white Deaf individuals and Black Deaf individuals.